2017 Innovation Day

 CEE #5: Innovative Design of a Solar Tube for Increased Efficiency

-- Description: This project proposes a new design of a solar tube which addresses problems associated with existing solar power systems.
+- Description: This project proposes a new design of a solar tube that addresses problems associated with existing solar power systems.
 Current solar panels are flat and do not use space in a very efficient manner.
 The proposed new design incorporates flexible solar panels into cylindrical tubes in order to significantly increase the surface area of the panel being exposed to sunlight while simultaneously and dramatically reducing the required footprint for an array of solar panels.
 Thus, the proposed design minimizes the space required while maximizing the productivity of the solar panels

 - Students: Jacob Woods, Jonathan Wagoner, Leah Fortin